MicrosoftDocs/power-automate-docs/articles/customize-sharepoint-page-approvals.md

 ## Submit a page for approval

-Now that you've created a page approval flow, anyone who adds or changes a page will need to do the following steps.
+Now that you've created a page approval flow, anyone who adds or changes a page will need to do the following steps:

  - Make a change to the site (add a new page, for example) and then save the change.